AKSHAYYARALA/AKSHAYYARALA/README.md

 - 👋 Hi, I’m @AKSHAYYARALA
 - 👀 I’m interested in Fullstack Webdevelopment in Python using Django or Flask Frameworks.
-- 🌱 I’m currently learning Integrating Django restAPIs' with ReactJS for Microservice frame architeture services.
+- 🌱 I’m currently learning Integrating Django REST API's' with ReactJS for Microservice frame architeture services.
 - 📫 How to reach me -
           LinkedIN - https://www.linkedin.com/in/akshayyarala/
           Email - Yaralaakshayreddy@gmail.com